Physiology of radiolarian

 Type I'm interested in

 I have decided to base my research on either Spumellaria or Nassellaria.
 Those orders are the best known by geologists and in my opinion they have the most spatial qualities aswell.
 The Spumellaria could be used as a basis for an architectural roof construction while the Nassellaria could be translated into a complete pavilion.
+I will specify myself more on this in a later post.

 first 3 sketches are spumellaria & last 3 are nasselaria